Nayan-Chaturvedi/ChaiAurCode/README.md

   document.getElementById('title').setAttribute('class','test heading')
 ```

-- here, new class is test, existing class is heading
+- here, new class is test heading, existing class is heading
 - We can set the styling of element as below,

 ```javascript